bytebase/bytebase/docs/i18n-guide.md

 ### Translate message in `<script>`

 Sometimes, we write some texts as constants, such as fixed drop-down menu options.
-The translation of texts in the `<script>` tag is slightly different, and we need to use the Vue i18n API to complete.
+The translation of texts in the `<script>` tag is slightly different, and we need to use the Vue i18n API.

 For example: